dailyyoga/claude-marketplace/git-commit-message/commands/git-commit-message.md

 1. Run `git status` to view the modified files
 2. Run `git diff` to view the specific changes
 3. Generate clear commit messages according to *Specifications && Best Practices*
+4. After commit messages are generated， options are provided for committing the message, committing, and pushing to the remote repository
+5. Execute the git command to complete the operation based on the user's previous selection; otherwise, do nothing.

 ## Specifications && Best Practices